mattdesl/bitframes-randao/README.md

 ## Commitments

-Cryptographic commitments to the `SECRET_KEY_*` environment variables.
+Cryptographic commitments to the `SECRET_KEY_*` environment variables, posted before the raffle, so that the artist cannot change them after the fact.
 The random variables were computed by the artist using [random-256bit.js](./src/random-256bit.js) and the SHA-256 hashes for each is shown below.

 ```sh
 # echo -n 0x... | shasum -a 256